Using AI to write API documentation

 Review

 When the document was filled with all the details the time came for review and refinements.
-AI made a great job here by analyzing the sequence of information and if a user reading the document from the top to bottom would get them in the correct order.
+AI made a great job here by analysing the sequence of information and if a user reading the document from the top to bottom would get them in the correct order.
 Cursor did all of the reordering.
 I also asked it to add appropriate diagrams that will help understand the system better.
-To be honest they weren't perfect but still Good Enough™️.
+To be honest they weren't perfect but still Good Enough™️(This got much better since this was first written!).
 While we were editing, AI kept track of the table of contents: It's not so easy to reorder content without messing it up when working in Markdown format but LLM made it painless.

 What will the audience do with the document?